How to Buy the Best Infinite Banking Policy

 How Does Your Advisor Support You?

 In addition to the support you’ll get from an IBC-trained advisor, it’s also important to ask them about their practices.
 Will the advisor do annual reviews?
 Can you count on them, or their team, to help you maintain or manage the policy when needed?
 Will your advisor give you a second opinion?
 Do they have a sufficient relationship with the insurance company to handle any problems?
-And finally, does your advisor have a sufficient team to ensure that all bases are covered and you will be taken care of?

 How to Buy the Best Infinite Banking Policy

 The final step is determining the right policy and policy type.
-While this is mostly going to depend on what you want to do with your money, and what assets you already have, we can make some general suggestions.
+While this is mostly going to depend on what you want to do with your money and what assets you already have, we can make some general suggestions.

 1. Choose Whole Life Insurance